cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise:**

-1. Define a Circle Facilitator who cares for event and time management.
+Define a Circle Facilitator who cares for event and time management.
 The facilitator is not the "boss" of the circle he or she is just a normal member that cares for the smooth operation of the Circle.
-1. Define the day and time your Weekly Circle meeting will be (suggestion: Friday, 11-12 am)
-1. Define if you meet face-to-face or virtually.
+Define the day and time your Weekly Circle meeting will be (suggestion: Friday, 11-12 am).
+Afterwards everybody puts all weekly meetings in his personal calendar.
+NOW! :-) Define if you meet face-to-face or virtually.
 If you go for virtual Weekly discuss if weeks 4, 7 and 12 might be done face-to-face.
-1. If you meet virtually define the tool you use for the web conference (e.g. Skype for Business, Zoom, appear.in)
-1. Decide if you use further tools for communication (e.g. WhatsApp, Threema, Telegram, WeChat) and documentation (e.g. OneNote, Evernote).
-Discuss if everybody is able to use the chosen tools or if additional tool support is necessary in week 0-2.
+If you meet virtually define the tool you use for the web conference (e.g. Skype for Business, Zoom, appear.in).
+Decide if you use further tools for communication (e.g. WhatsApp, Threema, Telegram, WeChat) and documentation (e.g. OneNote, Evernote).
+Discuss if everybody is able to use the chosen tools.

-1. Everybody puts all Weeklys in the personal calendar ...
-NOW! :-)
+* **Circle facilitator:** ...
+* **Day of weekly meeting:** ...
+* **Time of weekly meeting:** ...
+* **Weekly meetings are:** face-to-face / virtual
+* **Tools used in circle:** ...

 ## [Why Are You Here?](#why-are-you-here)
 What is your motivation for joining this lernOS Circle?
 Too often we try to change things by start using new methods and tools but the "Why" is unclear.
 Simon Sinek explained it in his TEDx Talk [How Great Leaders Inspire Action](https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action) with the "Golden Circle": we should start with the "Why" and then think about the "How" and the "What".

-**Exercise:**

-1. Think about why you joined this Circle.
+**Exercise (10 minutes):**

+Complete the sentence:

-1. Complete the sentence "I joined this circle because ...".
+_I joined this circle because ..._

-1. Talk about your reasons in the circle.
+Share your reasons in the circle.

 ## [My Objective(s) For The Next 12 weeks](#my-objectives-for-the-next-12-weeks)
 What do you want to accomplish in the next 12 weeks?
 Pick an objective (max.
 5) that you really, really care about and you can make progress towards in the sprint.
 How can you see or feel that you make progress towards your objective(s)?
-To help you to track progress define 2-5 key results per objective.
+To help you to track progress define 2-4 key results per objective.
 You should be able to measure the key results on a scale from 0.0-1.0.
-To make sure to set yourself ambitious gouls a completion rate of 0.7 is regarded as a success.
+To make sure to set yourself ambitious gols a completion rate of 0.7 is regarded as a success.

-**Exercise:**
+**Exercise (25 minutes):**

-1. Think about your objective(s) for the next 12 weeks.
+Think about your objective(s) for the next 12 weeks.
 If you have problems to find a good objective think about goals that support your roles, activities, or projects.
-1. Write down your objectives and 2-5 key results per objective.
-An example format might be "I will ... as measured by ...".
+Write down your objective(s) and 2-5 key results per objective:

+_I will (objective):_ ...

+_as measured by (key results):_

+1. ...
+1. ...
+1. ...
+1. ...

-1. Talk about your objective(s) in the circle.
+Share your objective(s) in the circle.

 ## [People Related To Your Objective(s)](#people-related-to-your-objectives)
 Most tasks we do have been done by others before.
 Most of the mistakes we make, have been made in the past already.
 You can gain access to knowledge and experiences related to your objectives by getting in touch with people inside and outside your organization.
 To build strong relationships is based on trust and sharing.
 [Dale Carnegie](https://en.wikipedia.org/wiki/Dale_Carnegie) said "You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you".
 So how do you get in touch with people related to your objective(s)?

-**Exercise:**
+**Exercise (20 minutes):**

-1. Create a list of at least ten people related to your objectives.
+Create a list of at least ten people related to your objectives.
 If you don't know people by name you can also put roles or descriptions on the list (e.g. "Head of HR in company XY").
-1. Use your contact lists or internal and external social networks you use to find more people.
+Use your contact lists or internal and external social networks you use to find more people.

+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...
+1. ...

-1. Explain your list to the other circle members and let them help to complete it.
+Share your list in the circle and let others help to complete it.

 ## [Strong Or Weak Ties?](#strong-or-weak-ties)
 How strong is the relationship to the people related to your objective(s)?
 The connection between people in a social network can be defined by the amount of time spent together, the emotional intensity, the level of intimacy and trust, and the reciprocal services (helping each other).
 There are three levels [interpersonal ties](https://en.wikipedia.org/wiki/Interpersonal_ties) can have: